apaquino/graphql-openweathermap-server/README.md

 You need to provide your own OpenWeatherMAP API key to have this work.

-create a directory at the root level and an index.js file.
+create a "KEYS" directory at the root level and an index.js file.

 Here is a sample file in the /KEYS directory: